mutant-city/canonical-interview/readme.md

     * `pip install --target python_modules  -r requirements.txt`

 ## Run
-* The config file has adjustable parameters
+* The config file has adjustable parameters with sane defaults.

 ## Project Summary
-* This was an interesting project, that tested multiple facets of development:
- File system usage, parsing files, http requests, some light algorithms, dealing with non trivial data sets.
+* This was an interesting project, that tested multiple facets of development: file system usage, parsing files, http requests, some light algorithms, dealing with non trivial data sets.

 * I viewed this as basically a hot caching problem.